lim204/note-taker/README.md

   * npm i

 ## Usage:
-After all the the pacckage have been installed opwn terminal and run these command line:
+After all the the package have been installed on the terminal run the following command line:
   * node server.js or nodemon server

 This will run the server where  you can find the page  on localhost:3001.
 Remember, to end your server in your terminal type : Control-c